brianmario/mochilo/README.md

 of MessagePack.
 It adds four new types to the protocol: String in 16 and 32 bit lengths and Snappy in 16 and 32 bit lengths.

-Check out the [format specification](blob/master/docs/format-spec.md) document.
+Check out docs/format-spec.md for detailed information on the differences between BananaPack and MessagePack.